comperiosearch/gmail-madness/README.md

 1. A .mbox-formatted file with all your emails.
 You can get this from GMail [here](https://www.google.com/settings/takeout/custom/gmail).
 Alternatively, you can download your email with gmvault, but it is very slow.
 Other email providers may also give you such a file.
 2. A virtualization tool, we recommend [Virtualbox](https://www.virtualbox.org/)
 3. [Vagrant](https://www.vagrantup.com/downloads.html) must be installed as well.
-4. (This repo needs to be cloned)[https://github.com/comperiosearch/vagrant-elk-box/tree/gmail]
+4. [This repo needs to be cloned to your machine](https://github.com/comperiosearch/vagrant-elk-box/tree/gmail).
+You do that by running `git clone https://github.com/comperiosearch/vagrant-elk-box.git` somewhere on your computer.
 5. Make sure you are on branch ```gmail``` (run `git checkout gmail`)
 6. Run ```vagrant up```from the root of vagrant-elk-box folder.